theodorosploumis/drupal-glyphs/README.md

 ![Drupal software layers](png/drupal_software_layers.png)

 ## Contribute
 Feel free to join and propose changes to any of these images by opening an issue or a pull request.
-The svg images can be found at folder [source](source).
+You should provide and changes to the original svg images under folder [source](source).

 ## LICENSE
 - [GPL V3](LICENSE)